-- · Avoid placing your machine in a high-traffic area. - · Avoid placing your machine on a carpet. - DO NOT expose the machine to direct sunlight, excessive heat, moisture, or dust. - DO NOT connect your machine to AC power outlets controlled by wall switches or automatic - Disruption of power can wipe out information in the machine's memory. - · Avoid interference sources, such as speakers or the base units of non-Brother cordless telephones.
+- · Avoid placing your machine in a high-traffic area. - · Avoid placing your machine on a carpet. - · DO NOT expose the machine to direct sunlight, excessive heat, moisture, or dust. - · Disruption of power can wipe out information in the machine's memory. - DO NOT connect your machine to electrical outlets on the same circuit as large appliances or other equipment that might disrupt the power supply. - Avoid interference sources, such as speakers or the base units of non-Brother cordless telephones.